 Here are more specifics for each hydrangea type:

 Bigleaf, Mophead, or Florist Hydrangea (Hydrangea macrophylla)

 There are a few varieties that simply stay white, making it much harder to categorize them from the flowers.
 The leaves are coarsely serrated and glossy, dark green.
 Hydrangea macrophylla also include the Lacecap hydrangeas, whose flowers look like a circle of unopened buds surrounded by open petals.
-In reality, the unopened buds are the fertile flowers with pollen and the outer flashy petals are sterile and are just there to attract bees.
+In reality, the unopened buds are the fertile flowers with pollen, and the flashy outer petals are sterile and are there to attract bees.
 This is true of most hydrangeas, so don’t become frustrated waiting for all the buds to open.

 Bigleaf hydrangeas set their flower buds at the ends of the upright or lateral branches, during late summer to early fall.
 Pruning Bigleaf hydrangea in the spring or even late fall, after the buds have been set, will remove the flower buds and any chance of getting flowers that season.

 Bigleaf hydrangea should be pruned as soon as the flowers have faded.
 You should begin to see new growth coming in from the base of the plant, about this time.
 To keep the plant vigorous, selectively prune out the dead and weaker stems, both old and new.
 Don’t prune out all the old wood, since this is what will keep flowering as the new growth matures.

 Hills-of-Snow or Sevenbark Hydrangea (H. arborescens ‘Grandiflora’)

 'Annabelle' is a very popular Hydrangea arborescens cultivar with conical flowerheads that are considerably larger than ‘Grandiflora’.
 Its leaves are fuzzy gray on the lower surface.